BYLAWS OF THE BAKER HISTORIC NEIGHBORHOOD ASSOCIATION

 (d) encourage members to participate in BHNA, Neighborhood, or other related activities;

-(e) promote harmony among residential, commercial and industrial sectors of the Neighborhood;
+(e) promote communication and peace among residential, commercial and industrial sectors of

 (f) encourage inclusiveness;